Courses - The Hague, Netherlands

-Instructor: Rebecca Morgan, Stetson University College of Law
+Instructor: Mark Bauer, Stetson University College of Law

 Almost 10,000 people in the US are turning 65 every day.
 This aging of the population is not unique to the US, however.
 Many countries are facing myriad issues regarding aging populations at all levels of government and society including the use of courts to handle the issues.
 Some countries have started to look at aging as a human right.
 The UN is looking at a draft convention now, following up the Convention on the Rights of Persons with Disabilities.
 The Organization of American States is also considering action regarding the human rights of older persons.
 This course will cover these developments as well as look at how countries have addressed the issues of aging.
 This course will look at the issues from both a systemic and practical perspective, including a skills component to teach the students some of the skills necessary to advocate for their elderly clients.

 (July 6-9 2015)

 Instructor: James Sheehan, Stetson University College of Law

 This course will cover the basic principles of negotiation and mediation, then address the practice in the US in comparison and in contrast to that of the world courts.
 Students will also participate in mock negotiations and mediations.

 Comparative Civil Dispute Resolution (1 credit)

 Often overlooked amidst the emphasis on the public law mission of international courts and tribunals is the critical role played by international dispute resolution systems in addressing private, commercial disputes.
 As the globe continues to shrink, and the advent of Internet-based marketplace platforms proliferate, even the most local of interests can acquire a trans-border dimension.
 Effectively and reliably resolving trans-border commercial disputes is an increasingly important skill for new lawyers.